marqu3s/vanhack-interview-practice/README.md

 ## Database

 A database is used to control the order of the members who would like to talk in the practice.
+The database is mongodb.
+The data path is ./data/db.
+To start the server, run:

+`mongod --dbpath ./data/db`